tjsullivan1/tjsullivan1.github.io/_includes/about_content.md

 ## Me

-I am a IT Pro.
+I am an IT Pro.
 For the past few years, I had a heavy emphasis on Windows System Administration, PowerShell Automation, Active Directory Administration, and Identity Management.
 I am brushing up on my Linux and starting to take the leap into the cloud.
 I am an AWS Certified Solutions Architect - Associate.
 For more of my history, check out my [Curriculum Vitae]({{site.url}}/cv.html).

 On the personal side, I enjoy woodworking, cooking, reading, and personal finance.